AhmadHassan71/AhmadHassan71/README.md

 </div>

 ## About me
 I am an undergraduate Computer Science student at Fast-NUCES.
 I am passionate about web and game development.
 I enjoy solving problems and turning ideas into reality through programming because of my hunger to learn more.
-I am currently a React Developer internee at JOYN Group, where I  apply my skills and knowledge to real-world projects and gain valuable experience in the industry.
+I am currently a React Developer internee, where I  apply my skills and knowledge to real-world projects and gain valuable experience in the industry.

 ## Skills